tsaopy/tsaopy.github.io/notebook4-initvals-optimization.md

 On this notebook I want to show an extra feature that `tsaopy` has, which is finding good initial values for the MCMC chain by using an exteral optimizer.
 This will work best with models that you know are correct[^1] (or good enough) and you want to quickly fit the parameters to the data.
 To do the demonstration I simulated the following ODE which I found very interesting

-[^1]: here's the problem, optimizers aren't sentient enough to be able to tell which parameters in your model are relevant or not (although MCMC is a great tool for you to figure that out), so if you just drop a bunch of parameters that may not be relevent, the optimizer may easily fall for problems like getting stuck due to correlations, getting stuck at local minimums, give you a solution that doesn't work anymore once you drop unnecessary terms, etc.
+[^1]: the problem is that optimizers aren't sentient enough to be able to tell which parameters in the model are relevant or not (although MCMC is a great tool for you to figure that out), so if you just drop a bunch of parameters that may not be relevent, the optimizer may easily fall for problems like getting stuck due to correlations, getting stuck at local minimums, give you a solution that doesn't work anymore once you drop unnecessary terms, etc.

 $$ \ddot{x} -k \sin{(x)}\cos{(x)} + g \sin{(x)} = 0 $$